anguyen-07/3D_ScatterplotViz/README.md

  Using the left and right arrows on the keyboard, the visualization can change which listings are displayed based on city.
 All listings will be shown at start up (keyCount index = 0) , but can be cycled to show only listings from LA, SF, NYC, DC, CHI, or BOS with each press of the right key arrow.

+ A mouse drag interactivity is employed to change the angles along the x and y axes where the mouse button must be held down and moved in a direction to change either the rotation angle on either the x or y axis.